 Sick Birds At Home: First Aid

-Posted by Parrot First Aid, Caring for Your Parrot, Sick Parrots on 25/1/2024
+Posted by Parrot First Aid, Caring for Your Parrot, Sick Parrots, What are the signs for the illness in Parrots? on 25/1/2024

 Tariq Abou-Zahr of Valley Vets provides helpful information on how you can help your sick bird should they require any first aid at home before you’re able to get them to your avian veterinarian.